-Summer Camps for LGBT Children – A Love is a Rainbow Article
+Summer Camps for LGBT Children

 Where do LGBT people go to socialize, meet other LGBT people and feel like they belong?
 Gay bars and clubs, right?
 While for many this may be true and sufficient, unfortunately such spaces – that constitute the majority of LGBT safe spaces, and more-often-than-not are not safe in themselves – cannot include and cater to the needs of all LGBT people.
 Many of us feel the need to socialize in a safer, more low-key way, would rather keep it friendly, non-sexual and safer.
 Clubs and bars are not accessible to everyone safe and suitable for everyone.
 Thankfully more and more LGBT spaces which are inclusive, such as coffee shops, youth centers, libraries etc. have started making their appearance.
 And yet the question remains: what about the kids?